ralfsgrz/magebit/README.md

 1. Edit the database connection data in ``magebit_task3/db/database.php``.
 2. Run the database initialization file ``magebit_task3/db/install.php`` in a browser (ex.: http://localhost/magebit_task3/db/install.php).

 If the database with table is created, a success message will be displayed.
 To see the front page, open ``index.php`` in the browser, and to see the table with subscriptions - open ``subscriptions.php`` in the browser.
+To see the validation errors from PHP on frontpage, JavaScript has to be disabled.